lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    one of the fragments in the window has been lost.
 The ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
 If an ACK is not transmitted back by the receiver at the end of a window, the implicit meaning conveyed is that all fragments have been correctly received.
 As a consequence,  if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
-In that case, if the next fragments received belong to the next window, the receiver will conclude that successful reassembly of the IPv6 packet is not possible.
+The sender will then continue transmitting the next window of fragments.
+If the next fragments received belong to the next window, the receiver will conclude that successful reassembly of the IPv6 packet is not possible.
 In that case, the receiver will abort the on-going fragmented packet transmission.
+As an exception to the behavior described above, the receiver MUST transmit an ACK in the last window, even if all the fragments of the last window have been correctly received.

    One exception to this behavior is in the last window, where the receiver MUST transmit an ACK, even if all the fragments in the last window have been correctly received.

 The same reliability mode MUST be used for all fragments of a packet.
 It is up to implementers and/or representatives of the